-Kevin Meisner started martial arts training at the age of 14 in 1979 with C.M.
+Kevin Meisner started martial arts training in karate at the age of 14 in 1979 with C.M.
 Bookwalter and Dave Salyards at the Hollidaysburg PA YMCA.
-In 1984 Kevin started his first class at George Washington University in Washington, D.C. on the roof of Mitchell Hall with three students.
-He has trained and taught consistently ever since (see below for a bit more).
+In 1982, Kevin started assistant teaching, and in 1984 started his own class on the rooftop of Mitchell Hall at The George Washington University in Washington, D.C.
+He has trained and taught continuously ever since (see below for a bit more).

-Christine (Cunha) Meisner started her training in 1992 with Kevin Meisner in Arlington, Virginia.
+Christine (Cunha) Meisner started training in karate in 1992 with Kevin Meisner in Arlington, Virginia.
 When Christine and Kevin moved back to Connecticut in 1997, Christine started assisting with the teaching, eventually offering karate and self defense classes of her own.

 * * *